-Consider two stories about how polities came to be.
+Consider two stories about how government came to be.

 The second story is less uplifting and direct.
-In this version, humans were always included in a matrix of government, first as members of a family, then as associates of a clan whose elders provided the leadership necessary for survival.
+In this version, humans were always included in a matrix of government, first as members of a family, then as associates of a clan whose elders provided for group welfare.
 Bound by extended ties of consanguity, clans intermarried and grew into villages, towns, and cities.
 Diversity bred complexity, and so these nascent social units developed by trial and error the political arrangements they found most satisfactory to their needs (see “Needs Anchor Morality“).

 You might think these nativity stories too similar to make much difference, particularly thousands of years later.
 Why ponder which is the accurate history after fifty centuries of development?
 But you’d be wrong.
 The political creation story you accept will dictate your judgment on the proper role of the state and of the individuals who accept its laws.
 Here is why.